There has been a growing reputation that many soccer players are weak. Some players appear to be weak but are they just being dramatic and flopping.

 Why Do Soccer Players Flop so Much?

-If there is little contact, sometimes a player will go down in order to win a free-kick for their team.
-This then puts them in a good position to put the ball into the box and a good chance to score a goal.
+If there is little contact, sometimes a player will go down to win a free-kick for their team.
+This puts them in an excellent position to put the ball into the box and a good chance to score a goal.

 Penalty Box

-This is to draw the referee’s attention that a foul has occurred and that a penalty should be given.
+This is to draw the referee’s attention to the fact that a foul has occurred and that a penalty should be given.

-Sometimes what will happen is if it’s deemed to be denying a clear goalscoring opportunity, then a penalty will be awarded, and then the player who fouled the opposition will be given a red card.
+Sometimes, if it’s deemed to be denying a clear goalscoring opportunity, a penalty will be awarded, and the player who fouled the opposition will be given a red card.

-Generally speaking, players will flop to deceive the referee to give a foul.
+Generally speaking, players will flop to deceive the referee into giving a foul.
 This also works away from the goal or penalty box.

 The Final Minutes